loomnugget/obsidian/hacking strategy.md

 - check for apparmor
 - run pspy
 - check log files for creds/interesting files
+- check for dirty pipe
+- check sudo version for exploit
+- test su and sudo -l
+- check for tar wildcard exploit

 ### Pivoting
 - use found credentials